Rest Is a Love Language

 Self-love does not always look like motivation or discipline.
 Sometimes, it looks like listening to your limits and honoring them: taking a break when your body asks for it, saying no without guilt, choosing softness over self-criticism.

 Rest allows your nervous system to settle and your energy to return.
-It helps you reconnect with yourself without pressure or performance.
-When you rest intentionally, you send a powerful message: you matter.
+When you rest intentionally, you support nervous system regulation and send a powerful message: you matter.

 How Rest Strengthens Relationships